We recently had the pleasure of catching up with Eric Peters,

 Nick: What would you say was an added benefit of using Hotjar in this process?

-Eric: Using Hotjar was just a case of deciding which URL we wanted the poll to show up on.
-One hour after that UX designer recommended that we try it, the poll was already live and we had started getting answers.
+Eric: Using Hotjar was just a case of deciding which URL we wanted the survey to show up on.
+One hour after that UX designer recommended that we try it, the survey was already live and we had started getting answers.
 The speed was awesome.
 We have a lot of internal rules about who can modify

-Ready to set up some polls?
-Here are a few simple instructions to get started, plus check out our Ultimate Guide to Using Feedback Polls to understand your customers better and make user-driven decisions.
+Ready to set up an on-site survey?
+Here are a few simple instructions to get started, plus check out our Ultimate Guide to Website Feedback to understand your customers better and make user-driven decisions.